aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 ﻿---
-title: Working with Images – Aspose.Words for Python via .NET
+title: Working with Images in Python
 articleTitle: Working with Images
 linktitle: Working with Images
 description: "Create and manage images of various formats in a document using python."